lbryio/lbry.com/content/news/178-lbry-development-community-update-july-2018.md

 ![LBRY.fund](https://spee.ch/2/lbry-fund.png)

-### LBRY Stack Exchange Community Needs Last Push for Next Phase
+### LBRY Stack Exchange Community Enters Commitment Phase!
-The Stack Exchange LBRY Protocol site grew last month, and we only need two more questions with at least 10 votes to move into the Commitment phase!
+The Stack Exchange LBRY Protocol site grew last month, and has now entered the Commitment phase!
+The real work begins now: we need 200 people to commit to use our Stacke Exchange site, and 100 of them must be active participants on other Stack Exchange forums (have 200+ reputation).
 Please give us a hand:
 [View the LBRY Stack Exchange site here](https://area51.stackexchange.com/proposals/118455/lbry-protocol)

 ### LBRY is hiring!